 Your employer will normally support your training, pay for exams and provide study time to complete qualifications.
 They will also train you in their pensions products and computer systems.

-Pensions training is also provided by the Pensions and Lifetime Savings Association, including courses for leadership and professional development.
+Pensions training is also provided by PLSA, including courses for leadership and professional development.

 It's essential to undertake continuing professional development (CPD) throughout your career to keep up to date with industry developments and to enhance your career prospects.
 The PMI provides an online CPD recording system, enabling you to keep track of your learning and development activities.